StanJulia/Stan.jl/README.md

 Stan.jl v10 uses StanSample.jl v7, StanOptimize.jl v4, StanQuap.jl v4, StanDiagnose.jl v4 and StanVariational v4 and supports multithreading on C++ level.
 Stan.jl v10 also uses JSON.jl to generate data and init input files for cmdstan.

-Stan.jl v10 supports InferenceObjects.jl, PosteriorDB.jl and BridgeStan v1.0.1.
+Stan.jl v10 supports InferenceObjects.jl and PosteriorDB.jl.
 See the notebook examples [here](https://github.com/StanJulia/StanExampleNotebooks.jl).

 To use the :dimarray or :dimarrays option in `read_samples())`, see the example notebook `dimarray.jl`.